how to test that an Exception is raised

 40 raise Exception

 the terminal shows all tests are passing.
-The assertRaises method checks that the code under it raises the Exception it is given.
+The assertRaises method checks that the code under it raises the Exception it is given in parentheses

 REFACTOR: make it better